The-Shwin/the-shwin.github.io/_pages/about.md

 About Me
 ======
-I recently finished my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering.
+I finished my undergraduate studies at Johns Hopkins University in the Department of Electrical and Computer Engineering in May of 2018.
 I am primarily interested in computer engineering and robotics.
 I enjoy working with both hardware and software.

 I am currently working as a Computer Engineer at Galen Robotics, a surgical robotics startup.